The Grand Illusion: Why a Material Universe Made of Empty Space is Anything But Material

 In a universe woven from timeless consciousness:

-• Birth and death are transitions of form, like waves rising and falling on the ocean of awareness.
+Birth and death, like everything in an endless sea of energy, are merely transitions of form, like waves rising and falling on the ocean of awareness, or drops of rain forming from an invisible sea of water vapor.

-Stories of near-death experiences, shared visions, and continuous memory across lifetimes hint at this deeper continuity beyond the body.
+Stories of near-death experiences [of which I’ve listened to over a thousand], shared visions, and continuous memory across lifetimes hint at this deeper continuity beyond the body.

 You were never born; you will never die.
 You are the boundless field in which life dances.